• Skip to primary navigation

 • gluten free or not

-Healthy Gluten Free Oatmeal Raisin Cookie Ingredients.
+Vegan Oatmeal Raisin Cookie Ingredients.

 Start with Quality Ingredients

-How to mix healthy oatmeal raisin cookies.
+How to mix vegan oatmeal raisin cookies.

 • Raisins: look for Thompson raisins in the bulk bins for best value.
 If you have raisins on hand, and if they’re been in the pantry forever like mine, they’ll be dry.
 Soak them in hot water before mixing into the batter to plump them up!